 Massachusetts has been the center of one of the most significant COVID-19 outbreaks in the United States.
-On May 18, 2020, the Commonwealth began a 4-Phase reopening process that is estimated to take three – four months, provided there is not a resurgence of diagnoses and hospitalizations.
+On May 18, 2020, the Commonwealth began a 4-Phase reopening process that does not yet have an estimated completion date and may be extended if there is a resurgence of diagnoses and hospitalizations.

 As anxious as we all are to get back to work and see our visitors, the recovery process will be slow, deliberate, and data driven.
 Phases are estimated to take three weeks, but may be longer depending on public health recommendations.

 It is difficult for us to know what Salem Haunted Happenings will look like this year.
 Here are a few things we do know: